Could Pre-Employment Strength Testing Equal Discrimination?

 Can Ability to Work Overtime Be an Essential Function of a Job?

-The Situation: An employee’s medical condition prevents him from being able to work overtime.
-If the employer terminates him as a result, could this be disability discrimination?…READ MORE
+the situation An employee’s medical condition prevents him from being able to work overtime.
+If the employer terminates him as a result, could this be disability discrimination? the ruling Maybe not.
+A federal court in Texas recently granted an employer’s motion for summary judgment in a case involving this issue, finding that overtime was an […]

 Does Refusing a Request to Work Remotely Equal Discrimination?